IBM-SkillsAcademy/big-data-eng-2020/big-sql/README.md

    c.
 In the confirmation dialog, check the <B>Turn On Maintenance Mode for IBM Db2 Big SQL</B>
    d.
 Click <B>CONFIRM START</B>

-## At this step, the VM is customized for both BigData Ecosystem and BigSQL Courses but the VM is only ready to run the BigData Ecosystem exercises.
+## <span style="color:red;">At this step, the VM is customized for both BigData Ecosystem and BigSQL Courses but the VM is only ready to run the BigData Ecosystem exercises.</span>

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>